 "Bonjourrrrrrrrr, ya cheese-eating surrender monkeys!"

 Even though this trope is mainly about American and English attitudes towards the French, the phrase was originally uttered by a character from Scotland, a country with a c.1100-1603 tradition of allying with the French against the English (before they decided to form a country with them), and addressed to a class consisting of US of Americans.

 In his appearance in the cartoon, Scorpio asks Homer whether he should use his massive Death Ray to wipe out France or Italy, and when Homer makes his decision, Scorpio quips, "Nobody ever says Italy."

 In the story of Joan of Arc, Homer remarks "Victory?
 We're French!
-We don't even have a word for it!!" note Just a joke, though; the French word for "victory" is "victoire."
+We don't even have a word for it!!" note Just a linguistic joke, though; the English word "victory" actually comes from the French "victoire."

 Subverted in Treehouse of Horror VIII, when Mayor Quimby insults the French they declare war on Springfield, and destroy it with a neutron bomb.